 Born abroad and raised in Sarasota, Florida, Capt.
 Christopher Jason graduated from the United States Naval Academy in 1997 with a Bachelor of Science degree in Physics.
-He was designated a Naval Flight Officer in September 1998 and reported to Electronic Attack Squadron 129 (VAQ-129) for training in the EA-6B Prowler.
+He was designated a Naval Flight Officer in September of 1998 and subsequently qualified in the EA-6B Prowler aircraft.